jarrenseson/jarrenseson.github.io/projects/fileOrganizer.md

 summary: "I developed a Python program that arranges files based on their file extension"
 ---

-As a computer science student, I found myself downloading many files, causing a state of disarray on my desktop.
-As such, I developed a Python automation script, that allowed me to simply run a line of code and arrange files by file extensions.
+File organizer was a personal project of mine.
+As a college student, I found myself downloading many files, causing a state of disarray on my desktop.
+Using Python's os and shutil libraries, I made a program that organizes files by their extension, making a new folder for each new unseen extension.

 [GitHub](https://github.com/jarrenseson/fileOrganizer.git)